CodeScop/Oge-Mai-Field-Guide/allresources.md

   - DESERT
     - 3PC Battles: Grult (400 words for 3), Kiru (250 words for 1)
     - Gansu Battles: Wetu (1100 words for 3-4)
+    - IC, MSite, Shrine TFA Battles: Arir (100 words for 1-2)
     - Dig Battles: Loi (150 words for 1)
     - Ruins Battles: Gordi (80 words for 1)
     - Post-DFO Ruins Battles: Spirit Griffe (480 words for 2-3)
-    - Shrine TFA Battles: Arir (100 words for 1-2)
     - ShrineCO Battles: Zainga (250 words for 1-3), Kenkom (360 words for 1-3)
     - Shrine GO Battles: Tryi Ooze (150 words for 0-1), Giant Ooze (1000 words for 1-4)
 - **Other sources:**